 Teach: As you guide your students through the activities, you’ll find features that help students engage with and master the content.

-Assess: Each unit is built around performance-based Embedded Assessments designed to measure student mastery of skills and knowledge, and includes other opportunities for you to check progress.
+Assess: Each unit is built around performance-based Embedded Assessments designed to measure student mastery of skills and knowledge.
+There are also other opportunities for you to check progress in each unit.

 Adapt: You may adjust instruction in response to the work your students produce.